Cycls/docs/index.md

 ## Sarya

-**Sarya** is a generative UI framework to build, publish, and share customer facing AI powered apps.
+**Sarya** is a generative UI framework to build, publish, and share AI powered apps.
+Sarya addresses the challenges involved in delivering AI-powered apps quickly to end users.

 ## Generative UI